From swimming with the largest fish in the ocean to star gazing with the Milky Way above, here is our list of the best things to do in Exmouth!

 8) Go to the Whale Shark Festival

-Every year, Exmouth celebrates the annual visit of whale sharks to the Ningaloo by holding the Ningaloo Whaleshark Festival.
+Every year, Exmouth celebrates the annual visit of whale sharks to Ningaloo Reef by holding the Ningaloo Whaleshark Festival.

-The objective is to enhance education about whale sharks and strengthen relationships between government departments, business, industry and community members.
+The objective is to enhance education about whale sharks and strengthen relationships between government departments, businesses, industry and community members.

-The festival is a great opportunity to share and learn from different experiences, present new advances in technology as well as new ideas and research.
+The Whale Shark Festival is a great opportunity to share and learn from different experiences, present new advances in technology as well as new ideas and research.

 Usually held over the last weekend in May, the festival is a community event and is filled with activities and entertainment for the whole family.

 From the picturesque shores of Lighthouse Bay, you can see the shipwreck of SS Mildura, a cattle steamer that was wrecked in 1907 during a cyclone.